fontforge/fontforge.github.io/en-US/documentation/developers/sfdformat.md

 kerning value.

 #### Outline character extensions for multilayered fonts (type3)

-(these are only supported if FontForge has been configured for multi-layered editing)

 Instead of having a single "Fore"ground layer, multilayered type3 fonts have (potentially) several layers, each one introduced by a Layer line